LIHPC-Computational-Geometry/honeycomb/honeycomb-guide/src/index.md

 More specifically, the goal is to converge towards a (or multiple) structure(s) adapted to algorithms exploiting GPUs and many-core architectures.

-The current objective is to ~write a first implementation in Rust, to then~ improve the structure without having to deal with data races and similar issues, thanks to the language's guarantees.
+The current objective is to

+- ~write a first implementation in Rust~
+- ~improve the structure without having to deal with data races and similar issues, thanks to the Rust's guarantees~
+- implement basic meshing algorithms to evaluate the viability of the implementation & improve our structure using Rust's framework to streamline the refactoring and parallelization process

 ### Core Requirements